Elektroboot: Electric U-boats

 The result was the "Elektroboot" series, the Type XXI U-boat and a short range Type XXIII U-boat, finalized in January 1943 but with production only commencing in 1944–1945.
 When under water, the Type XXI managed to run at 17 kn, which was faster than a Type VII running full out on the surface and almost as fast as the ships attacking her.
 After the war, tests carried out by the United States Navy on two captured Type XXIs showed they could outrun some ASW ships by going in the direction of heavy seas.
 (The US Navy's first nuclear-powered submarine, USS Nautilus (SSN-571), used a modified Type XXI hull shape.)
 For most of the trip it ran silently underwater on batteries, surfacing only at night, and then only to snorkel depth.
-Weapons were likewise upgraded, with automated systems allowing the torpedo tubes to be reloaded in less than one-fourth of the time, firing homing torpedoes that would attack on their own.
+Weapons were likewise upgraded, with automated systems allowing the torpedo tubes to be reloaded in less than a quarter of the time, firing homing torpedoes that would attack on their own.
 Even the interior was improved: it was much larger and fitted with showers and a meat refrigerator for long patrols.

 The design was to be produced in two versions, primarily the Type XXI, and lesser numbers of the smaller Type XXIII.
 Both were much larger and more difficult to build than the existing designs, the Type XXI taking some 18 months.
 Mass production of the new type did not really get started until 1944 and subsequently only one combat patrol was carried out by a Type XXI before the war ended.
 This patrol is considered controversial.
 According to some sources, the U-2511 did not make any contact with the enemy.
 Another version suggests that the U-boat did make contact with HMS Norfolk of the Royal Navy, but did not fire as the captain had already received orders of surrender.
 A number of boats were commissioned into Allied navies after the war for research purposes, and one into the Bundesmarine of post-war Germany.